-- Victorian Energy Efficiency Target Act 2007 (the VEET Act) - Victorian Energy Efficiency Target Regulations 2018 (the principal VEET Regulations) - Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 (the PBA Regulations) - Benchmark rating in Victorian Energy Upgrades Specifications (the benchmark rating specifications) - Victorian Energy Efficiency Target Scheme Guidelines (the VEET Guidelines)
+- Victorian Energy Efficiency Target Act 2007 (the VEET Act) - Victorian Energy Efficiency Target Regulations 2018 (the VEET Regulations) - Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 (the PBA Regulations) - Benchmark rating in Victorian Energy Upgrades Specifications 2025 (the benchmark rating specifications) - Victorian Energy Efficiency Target Scheme Guidelines (the VEET Guidelines)

-These documents can be accessed at www.esc.vic.gov.au/veu-legislation.
+These documents can be accessed at www.esc.vic.gov.au/veu-legislation

-This document should not be relied upon as substitute for legal advice and should be read in conjunction with the above source documents.
-In the event of inconsistency between this guide and the above source documents, the content in the source documents takes precedence in the order shown.
+This guide should not be relied upon as substitute for legal advice and should be read in conjunction with the above source documents.
+While the commission has made every effort to provide current and accurate information, you should obtain professional advice if you have any specific concern, before relying on the accuracy, currency or completeness of this information.
+In the event of inconsistency between this guide and the source documents, the content in the source documents apply.